-Interest in Ferraris was growing among potential clients, but some were wary of the competition levels of performance provided by engines which reached the market with very little in the way of detuning.
-To meet the needs of this type of Client, Ferrari introduced the 342 America, a more accommodating four-seater featuring a more flexible engine, a new synchronised 4-speed gearbox and more user-friendly handling.
+Hamann Classic Cars has an interesting and very rare classic Ferrari for sale.
+Let’s take a look at the history of the 342 America.
+In the years after the Second World War Interest in Ferraris was growing, but some potential clients were concerned about the competition performance levels achieved by engines which reached the market with very little in the way of detuning.
+To address the concerns of this type of Client, the Ferrari 342 America was introduced.
+The Ferrari 342 is a more accommodating four-seater featuring a flexible engine, a new synchronized 4-speed gearbox and increased user-friendly handling.

 The first version by Ghia was received without much enthusiasm, but subsequent interpretations by Vignale and Pininfarina paved the way for the model’s success.
-It would be improper to talk of the 342 America without reference to the 340 America model that went into production in 1951, and had a relatively small production run of a little over twenty cars.
+It would be improper to talk of the 342 America without reference to the 340 America model that went into production in 1951, although it had a relatively small production run of just over twenty cars.

-A Vignale-bodied 340 America berlinetta won the 1950 Mille Miglia driven by Villoresi/Cassani.
-Vignale also produced a unique 340 America cabriolet that unfortunately no longer exists in its original form, as its body was cut up and disposed of as part of an attempted insurance fraud a few years ago, which led to the remains of the car being fitted with a body in the style of a Vignale spider.
+A Vignale-bodied 340 America berlinetta driven by Villores/Cassani won the 1950 Mille Miglia Vignale also produced a unique 340 America cabriolet that unfortunately no longer exists in its original form, as its body was cut up and disposed of as part of an attempted insurance fraud a few years ago, which led to the remains of the car being fitted with a body in the style of a Vignale spider.

 All models in the 340 and 342 America series, whether destined for competition or road use, carried chassis numbers in the even competition car sequence, even though the latter models were all clearly road cars.
-Production of the 340 series ran into 1952, when the 342 America model was phased in.
-Although the change in model reference number (which referred to the swept volume of a single cylinder) would appear to indicate an increase in engine capacity, it didn’t.
-The engine was essentially the same 4.1 litre unit as fitted to the 340 model, although they could be visually identified by a different carburettor air filter arrangement.
+Production of the 340 series continued into 1952, when the 342 America model was phased in.
+Although the change in model reference number (which referred to the swept volume of a single cylinder) would appear to indicate an increase in engine capacity, but actually it did not..
+The engine was essentially the same 4.1 liter unit as fitted to the 340 model, although they could be visually identified by a different carburetor air filter arrangement.

-The 340 and 342 Americas were the first Ferrari road cars to be fitted with an Aurelio Lampredi-designed engine, although there had been a 275 S sports racing model in 1950, and numerous single-seater engines designed by him, which had proved very successful.
-Notably, there was the 4.5 litre V12 375 unit in 1951, which took Froilan Gonzalez to Ferrari’s first Grand Prix victory at Silverstone, and of particular note the 2-litre, four-cylinder 500 unit with which Alberto Ascari won the World Drivers’ Championship in 1952 and 1953.
+The Ferrari 340 as well as the Ferrari 342 America were the first Ferrari road cars to be fitted with an Aurelio Lampredi-designed engine, although there had been a 275 S sports racing model in 1950, and numerous single-seater engines designed by him, which had proved very successful.
+Notably, there was the 4.5 liter V12 375 unit in 1951, which took Froilan Gonzalez to Ferrari’s first Grand Prix victory at Silverstone.
+Of particular note was the 2-litre, four-cylinder 500 unit with which Alberto Ascari won the World Drivers’ Championship in 1952 and 1953.

 The Lampredi-designed V12 engines are normally referred to as ‘long’ block, to differentiate them from the original Colombo design.
-The reason for this appellation was the spacing of the cylinder bore centres on each bank of the engine, which on the Colombo engine was 90 mm, and on the Lampredi engine 108 mm, thus increasing the overall length of the block.
-The wider spacing was necessary to provide the facility for a larger bore diameter, and to incorporate a Lampredi design feature of having the wet cylinder liners screwed into the head.
+The reason for this appellation (epithet or name differently) was the spacing of the cylinder bore centers on each bank of the engine, which on the Colombo engine was 90 mm, and on the Lampredi engine 108 mm, thus increasing the overall length of the block.
+The wider spacing was needed to provide the facility for a larger bore diameter, and to incorporate a Lampredi design feature of having the wet cylinder liners screwed into the head.
 As with the Colombo-designed engine, the Lampredi unit featured a single overhead camshaft to each bank of cylinders.

-The 340 America models destined for competition use were fitted with dry sump lubrication versions of the 4.1 litre V12 engine, with a bore and stroke of 80 mm x 68 mm, whereas those intended for road use had normal wet sump lubrication, coupled to a 5-speed gearbox driving through a rigid rear axle.
-The 342 America model featured the same bore and stroke with a wet sump, but was mated to a new 4-speed, all synchromesh gearbox.
-The very last example of the series was actually fitted with a 4.5 litre engine, but still retained the 342 model reference.
+The 340 America models destined for competition use were fitted with dry sump lubrication versions of the 4.1 liter V12 engine, with a bore and stroke of 80 mm x 68 mm, whereas those intended for road use had normal wet sump lubrication, coupled to a 5-speed gearbox driving through a rigid rear axle.
+The Ferrari 342 America model featured the same bore and stroke with a wet sump, but was mated to a new 4-speed, all synchromesh gearbox.
+The very last example of the series was actually fitted with a 4.5 liter engine, but still retained its 342 model reference.

-The 342 America was produced for a relatively short period during late 1952, with only six examples made, one with a Vignale cabriolet body, and the remainder with a fairly homogeneous Pininfarina body in either coupé or cabriolet form.
+The 342 America was produced, albeit for a relatively short period, in late 1952, with only six examples made, one with a Vignale cabriolet body, and the remainder with a fairly homogeneous Pininfarina body in either coupé or cabriolet form.
 They were built on a 2650 mm wheelbase, tubular steel chassis, as opposed to the 2420 mm wheelbase of the 340 America, and also featured slightly wider front and rear track.

-The September 1952 issue of the American magazine ‘Road & Track’ road-tested a 340 America Vignale-bodied competition berlinetta, and recorded a 0-60 mph time of 6.1 seconds, a 0-100 mph time of 15.5 seconds, and a standing start quarter mile time of 15.45 seconds, noting a factory claimed top speed of 151 mph – impressive figures over half a century ago!
+The September 1952 issue of the American magazine ‘Road & Track’ road-tested a Ferrari 340 America Vignale-bodied competition berlinetta, and recorded a 0-60 mph time of 6.1 seconds, a 0-100 mph time of 15.5 seconds, and a standing start quarter mile time of 15.45 seconds, noting a factory claimed top speed of 151 mph – A very impressive performance for a car of this class over 60 years ago!